Spain country brief

 A further priority is the Mediterranean rim, where a number of countries have important political and economic links with Spain.
 The Union of the Mediterranean has its headquarters in Barcelona.
 Relations with Morocco have often been dominated by the issues of sovereignty of the two Spanish enclaves of Ceuta and Melilla, illegal immigration, drug-trafficking, fishing rights and countering terrorist activities.
 Spain continues to dispute British sovereignty over Gibraltar.
-It has good relations with Arab states and Israel, and has offered to act as mediator in the Middle East conflict.

 Following its accession to the EU in 1986, Spain's economy grew rapidly and it adopted the euro on 1 January 2002.
-The EU, United States, OPEC countries, Latin America and Japan are its most important trading partners.
+The EU, United States, OPEC countries, Latin America and China are its most important trading partners.

-In the period leading to the global financial crisis, the Spanish economy attracted appreciable levels of foreign capital.
+In the period leading to the global financial crisis, the Spanish economy boomed and attracted appreciable levels of foreign capital.
 While other sectors have suffered since 2008, services, particularly tourism, continue to play an important role.
 Manufacturing has been dominated by textiles and apparel, motor vehicles, shipbuilding, machinery and pharmaceuticals.
 Spain is a significant producer of agricultural products, including grain, poultry, olives and olive oil, grapes and wine.
 Fishing is a major industry; Spain's fishing fleet is one of the largest in the world.